 Disability Access Requirements

-Access for people with disabilities must be provided from the building(s) to kerb ramps and footpaths along the street frontage, by means of a continuous path of travel in accordance with Australian Standard AS 1428.1.
+Access for people with disabilities must be provided in accordance with the approved Access Design Review Report.

-Note: Additional legislation exists to promote the provision of services, which enable people with a disability to maximise their potential, further their integration in the community and achieve positive outcomes.

-The following legislation may be relevant:

-- The NSW Disability Services Act 1993

-- The Commonwealth Disability Discrimination Act 1992

-- NSW Anti Discrimination Act 1977.

-For further information please consult:

-- Human Rights and Equal Opportunity Commission

-- NSW Anti Discrimination Board.

 Tactile Indicators

 The development shall have tactile indicators installed in accordance with AS 1428.4.

 Note: The areas of the development to have tactile indicators installed are varied and include kerb ramps and footpaths along the street frontage; carpark pedestrian crossings (street frontage and internal); lifts; stairways and ramps.